GoogleCloudPlatform/bq-pii-classifier/docs/guide-standard-dlp.md

  The Inspection Dispatcher will call the BigQuery API to list all tables included in the scan scope and submit a DLP Inspection request for that table in the Inspector Tasks topic.

  *Inspector Tasks Topic*
- This PubSub topic decouples the Inspection Dispatcher from the Inspector in order to handle the rate limits of the DLP API and to apply auto-retries with backoffs.
+ This PubSub topic decouples the Inspection Dispatcher from the Inspector in order to handle the rate limits of the DLP API and to apply auto-retries with backoff.

  *Inspector Service*
  A Cloud Run service that expects a request to scan one table.
 It will submit an Inspection job to DLP for that table according to the configured Inspection template and other parameters such as scan limits, results table, notifications topic, etc.

- For cost control, the service will limit the number of rows to be scanned based on the table size and a user defined configuration that determines limit intervals (e.g. 0-1000 rows → sample 100, 1001-10000 → sample 500, etc).
+ For cost control, the service will limit the number of rows to be scanned based on the table size and a user defined configuration that determines limit intervals (e.g. 0-1000 rows → sample 100, 1001-10000 → sample 500, etc,).
 This sample will be taken randomly from the table.

  *Tagger Tasks Topic*
- This PubSub topic decouples the DLP API notifications from the Tagger service in order to handle the rate limits of BigQuery column tagging operations and to apply auto-retries with backoffs.
+ This PubSub topic decouples the DLP API notifications from the Tagger service in order to handle the rate limits of BigQuery column tagging operations and to apply auto-retries with backoff.

  *Tagger Service*
  A Cloud Run service that expects the information of one BigQuery table.
 It will determine the InfoType of each column based on the latest DLP findings and apply the appropriate policy tag.